Head Lice 101

 When you visit our lice treatment facility, we’ll take the time to thoroughly inspect your head and scalp before recommending the best natural treatment solution for you.
 We offer a variety of all natural lice prevention products at our Houston lice removal salon to ensure your family and home are safe from toxic chemicals.

 Lice Removal Specialists in Houston

 A head lice infestation can turn any household or classroom upside down.
-If you or your children have been scratching your heads regularly or you’ve noticed small red bumps along your neck or shoulders, contact Lice Treatment Solutions today.
-We offer all natural lice treatment solutions to quickly and efficiently remove eggs, nymphs and lice from your scalp.
+If you or your children have been scratching your heads regularly or you’ve noticed small red bumps along your neck or shoulders, then contact Lice Treatment Solutions today.
+We offer all natural lice treatment solutions to quickly and efficiently remove eggs, nymphs, and lice from your scalp.
 We also offer in-school lice treatment services and camp lice removal services in the case of an outbreak.
 If you’re interested in learning more about our advanced lice removal and treatment services, contact us today or schedule an appointment online.